correia/Scrollvetica/README.md

 Click on the Scrollvetica item in the menu bar and select “Quit Scrollvetica”.

-Drag the Scrollvetica icon to the Trash.
+Drag the Scrollvetica application to the Trash.

 ---
 [*] Not really.